What type of payments does Little Rock District Court (Criminal) accept and how can I make a payment?

 Little Rock, AR 72201

-Fines and costs should be paid in full at the time of sentencing.
-However, if a time payment is arranged, a ten dollar ($10.00) judicial fee will be charged per month for as long as there is an outstanding balance.
+Fines and costs are due in full at the time of sentencing.
+However, if a time payment is granted by the Judge, a ten dollar ($10.00) judicial fee will be charged the 1st day of every month for as long as there is an outstanding balance.
+(NOTE: This fee will continue to accrue every month even if a warrant for failing to pay is issued.)

 Can I pay on my friend or family member’s fine?

-Yes.
-In most cases you can.
-If the person for whom you are paying the fine is on probation, they may have to check in with their probation officer.
+Yes, in most cases you can.
+If the person for whom you are making a payment is on probation, they may have to check in with their probation officer.
 To find out, please call the probation office at (501) 371-4725.
 Having the person's case number(s) will speed up the procedure.

 Do I have to appear in court?